lock3/wg21/paper.md

 # Background {#bg}

-Same-language metaprogramming has a long history in C++, arguably beginning in 1994 with a demonstration of how templates can be used to compute prime numbers at compile time \[3\]rapidly became a new programming tool generic libraries \[4\].
-The ability to use template instantiation for computation enabled a wide range of new programming techniques and facilities, including formalization of type traits to support generic programming, and type-based optimization \[5, 6\].
+Same-language metaprogramming has a long history in C++, arguably beginning in 1994 with a demonstration of how templates can be used to compute prime numbers at compile time [@vandevoorde17] rapidly became a new programming tool generic libraries [@veldhuizen96].
+The ability to use template instantiation for computation enabled a wide range of new programming techniques and facilities, including formalization of type traits to support generic programming, and type-based optimization [@abrahams04;@alexandrescu01].
 However, template metaprograms are notoriously expert only, as they typically require a deep knowledge of the language to design and maintain them.

-In 2007, N2235 formalized and extended constant folding, including the ability to evaluate simple (one-line) functions at compile-time (i.e., `constexpr`) \[7\].
-Restrictions on what can be evaluated have been relaxed over the years, making more of the language available for constant evaluation \[8\].
+In 2003, N1521 proposed to formalize and extended constant folding, including the ability to evaluate simple (one-line) functions at compile-time (i.e., `constexpr`) [@N1521].
+Restrictions on what can be evaluated have been relaxed over the years, making more of the language available for constant evaluation [@N3597].
 Constant expressions make it significantly easier to write and maintain compile-time metaprograms.

 As of 2020, we have a rich language for composing parts of programs at compile time.
 Constant expression evaluation provides a basis for